macleee/Monitoring_CSGOserver_Sentinel/README.md

 ## What we learned
 We learned that Sentinel is a flexible tool for log monitoring, even with custom data connectors.
 We got better at parsing data with KQL by using regex and different operators and learned a thing or two about Sentinel rules.

-## What's next for Monitoring CSGO Server with Sentinel
+## What's next for Monitoring CSGO Server with Microsoft Sentinel
-The next steps would be to make the rules that we added smarter.
-The current rules mainly serve as an example of how the log data can be used in Sentinel, and they could be vastly improved.
+The next steps would be to improve the analytics rules.
+The current rules mainly serve as an example of how the log data can be used in Microsoft Sentinel, and they could be vastly improved.